thisdot/js-jeopardy/game/devquestions.md

   ```
 A6.
 It's a for loop.
 It tells the method for to start in 0, stop in 5, and add 1 in each round.<br>

 Q7.
-Which method is typically used to show results in the browser when doing javascript code?<br>
+Which method is typically used to show results in the browser when doing JavaScript code?<br>
 A7. the console.log( )

 Q8.
 What's the difference between `=`, `==` and `===`?<br>